Enrties received: 4,825

-Prizes totalling 300,000 Ksh (£2,500) and paid internships at Nairobi companies are supported by Rivers Foundation, The Linbury Trust, and Andrew Skipper (UK), The Nobelity Project (USA), Mabati Roling Mills and Unilever's Heroes for Change (Kenya).
-Warm thanks you to our judges.
+Cash prizes - totalling 300,000 Ksh - were supported by Rivers Foundation, The Linbury Trust, Andrew Skipper (UK); The Nobelity Project (USA); and Mabati Roling Mills (Kenya).

 Academy of Graphic Technologies, Nairobi